-In patients treated with GLP-1 receptor agonists, including Saxenda, there have been reports of acute renal failure and worsening of chronic renal failure, sometimes requiring hemodialysis [see Adverse Reactions (6.2)].
+In patients treated with GLP-1 receptor agonists, including SAXENDA®, there have been reports of acute renal failure and worsening of chronic renal failure, sometimes requiring hemodialysis (see Adverse Reactions (6.2)).
 Some of these events were reported in patients without known underlying renal disease.
 A majority of the reported events occurred in patients who had experienced nausea, vomiting, or diarrhea leading to volume depletion.
-Some of the reported events occurred in patients receiving one or more medications known to affect renal function or volume status.
+Some of the reported events occurred in patients who had experienced nausea, vomiting, or diarrhea leading to volume depletion.
+Some of the reported events occurred in patients or volume status.
 Altered renal function has been reversed in many of the reported cases with supportive treatment and discontinuation of potentially causative agents, including liraglutide.
-Use caution when initiating or escalating doses of Saxenda in patients with renal impairment [see Use in Specific Populations (8.6)].
+Use caution when initiating or escalating doses of SAXENDA® in patients with renal impairment [see Use in Specific Populations (8.6)].